-- 1. Every time a fire alarm sounds, exit the building always assume there is a fire. - 2.
-If a fire is confirmed and alarm is not sounding, activate the closest pull station. - 3.
-Immediately notify KSU Police whenever fire alarm is sounding. - 4.
-If a confirmed fire is found, after calling KSU Police, call RD On-Call, who will contact KSU Department of University Housing. - 5.
-RAs should assist with crowd control and orderly evacuation of building (staff should exit with residents, banging on every apartment door and loudly stating "GET OUT," or if confirmed fire, shout "FIRE-GET OUT").
-RAs should NEVER put themselves in harm's way. - 6.
+1. Every time a fire alarm sounds, exit the building - always assume there is a fire.

+2. If a fire is confirmed and alarm is not sounding, activate the closest pull station.

+3. Immediately notify KSU Police whenever fire alarm is sounding.

+If a confirmed fire is found, after calling KSU Police, call Community Coordinator (CC) On-Call, who will contact KSU Department of University Housing.

+RAs should assist with crowd control and orderly evacuation of building (staff should exit with residents.
+RAs should NEVER put themselves in harm's way.

 Help keep residents at designated evacuation stations away from buildings.
-Do not re-enter a building until instructed to do so by KSU Police, Fire Department, RD, or Housing Maintenance, typically after alarm and strobe lights have been reset. - 7.
-Remain alert at all times, paying attention for any information about vandalism/false alarms.
+Do not re-enter a building until instructed to do so by KSU Police, Fire Department, CC, or Housing Maintenance, typically after alarm and strobe lights have been reset.

+7. Remain alert at all times, paying attention for any information about vandalism/false alarms.
 Camera footage is helpful, so help notice any suspicious activity around exits.

 The RAs sponsor multiple fire safety education programs, particularly focusing on the start of each new term, to help educate the students.
 Special programs are designed for incoming freshmen each fall semester.
-Every student is required to attend a mandatory opening meeting held the night of check in to review all policies and procedures, including fire safety and evacuation procedures.
-Students who fail to attend the mandatory RA meeting must attend a personal session with an Area Coordinator.
+Every student is required to attend a mandatory opening meeting held the first week after check in to review all policies and procedures, including fire safety and evacuation procedures.

-One annual event in particular, the Residence Hall Burn, is hosted jointly between the Departments of Residence Life and the Department of Public Safety.
+One annual event in particular, the Residence Hall Burn, is hosted jointly by KSU Fire Life and Safety, Marietta Fire Department, Cobb County Fire Department, Department of Residence Life and the Department of Public Safety.
 The event provides a live demonstration on how quickly a residence hall room may be engulfed in flames.
 Local police and fire departments serve as consultants for the annual event and work on site to ensure the safety of participants and planners.
 The event is featured each year in local media outlets.